 The truth is that some juices are packed with sugar and empty calories

 What’s perceived as a good-for-you glass of apple juice can have the same amount of sugar as a glass of soda.
 So, it’s hard for parents to know which juices are healthy or not for their children.
 Looking for the main ingredients in juices is important to make healthier choices.

 Not all juice is pure juice.
 Watch out for these fruit drinks:

 - Mixed juice blends – only contain small amounts of different fruit juices, like pear or grape, and tend to have lots of added sugars.

 - Juice cocktails or juice drinks – typically are not 100% juice.
-Main ingredients are usually water, small amounts of juice, and sweetener, like sugar or high-fructose corn syrup.
+The main ingredients are usually water, small amounts of juice, and sweeteners, like sugar or high-fructose corn syrup.

 - Fruit punch – sometimes masked as fruit “juice”; these beverages have little nutritional value.